ShayGoldman/Socket.io.Emitter/README.md

 # Socket.io.Emitter
-A simple proxy used to test Socket.io based servers which allows to review the payloads in a convenient JSON viewer
+A simple proxy used to test Socket.io based servers which allows to review payloads in a convenient JSON viewer

 # Usage